dannsam/xenko-docs/manual/troubleshooting/default-value-changes-ignored-at-runtime.md

 # Default value changes ignored at runtime

-When you add a script to your project as a component, Game Studio lists its public variables in the Properties grid.
+When you add a script to your project as a component, Game Studio lists its public variables in the Property grid.
 These are the values used at runtime.

 However, if you then change the default value in the script, Game Studio doesn't update the component with the new value.